xlladdins/xll/docs/Excel4MacrosA-Dcopy.md

-Array    is an n by 2 array of values, or a reference to a range of cells containing values, that indicate the position of each vertex in a polygon, relative to the upper-left corner of the polygon\'s bounding rectangle.
+Array    is an n by 2 array of values, or a reference to a range of cells containing values, that indicate the position of each vertex in a polygon, relative to the upper-left corner of the polygon's bounding rectangle.

--   A vertex is a point that is defined by a pair of coordinates in one
+  - > A vertex is a point that is defined by a pair of coordinates in
-    > row of array.
+    > one row of array.

--   If the polygon contains many vertices, one array may not be
+  - > If the polygon contains many vertices, one array may not be
     > sufficient to define it.
 If the number of characters in the
     > formula exceeds 1024, you must include one or more EXTEND.POLYGON
     > functions.
-If you\'re recording a macro, Microsoft Excel
+If you're recording a macro, Microsoft Excel
     > automatically records EXTEND.POLYGON functions as needed.
 For more
     > information, see EXTEND.POLYGON.